-

 NJCAN is NJ’s free, web-based career guidance system.
 Participants will learn how to navigate the NJCAN site, and how to use its tools to address the vocational goals of special education students.
 Physical classroom portfolios will also be displayed and discussed by both presenters and student.Utilizing Person-Centered Approaches as part of transition planning

 Learn how to bring Person-Centered practices to the school as part of students’ transition plans.
 This workshop will provide information on improving post-school outcomes for students with disabilities through the utilization of a person-centered approach in the classroom and community.
-Hear directly from a student about his involvement in the process and how it has assisted him in making informed choices about his future.EDUCATIONAL TOOLS/STRATEGIES
+Hear directly from a student about his involvement in the process and how it has assisted him in making informed choices about his future.Contact us for additional information:

 Grisel Espinosa – Supervisor